- Bergen County Bar Association (Past Chair, Labor Law Committee)

 Steven Adler Authored Article for New Jersey Law Journal Entitled "The Times They Are a-Changin' for NJ Employers"

-August 8, 2018Steven Adler, Co-Chair of Mandelbaum Barrett's Labor and Employment Law Practice Group wrote an article for the New Jersey Law Journal which looks at the state of employment laws in New Jersey since Governor Murphy took office in January.
+August 8, 2018Steven Adler, Co-Chair of Mandelbaum Barrett PC's Labor and Employment Law Practice Group wrote an article for the New Jersey Law Journal which looks at the state of employment laws in New Jersey since Governor Murphy took office in January.
 Times certainly are a-changin'!

 Steve Adler Interviewed by ROI-NJ on Gov. Murphy's Worker Protections